gravitational/teleport/docs/2.5/admin-guide.md

 ## Installing

-To install Teleport using the official binaries from [Github releases](https://github.com/gravitational/teleport/releases) simply download the tarball and run:
+To install Teleport using the official binaries from [Teleport Downloads](https://gravitational.com/teleport/download/) section on our web site and run:

 ```
 $ tar -xzf teleport-binary-release.tar.gz